-Rise, shine and eat these runner-friendly meals before or after you grind.
+Rise, shine and eat these breakfasts before or after you go for a run.

-It may sound odd at first, but what you put into your body is just as important for your performance, recovery and longevity as the actual training you do on the track, trail, road or in the gym.
+It may sound odd at first, but what foods you eat before a run is just as important for your performance, recovery and longevity as the actual training you do on the track, trail, road or in the gym.
 At GU Energy Labs, we live by the phrase “Eating is Training”.

 Notes: These can be warmed in the morning before serving and drizzled with maple syrup for a touch of sweetness.
 Toasting the walnuts just before serving brings out their rich aroma and flavour.

 Reminiscent of a banana bread muffin, this recipe makes one hearty serving, so feel free to eat half before and half after your run.